Fylhan/qompoter/README.md

 * Bash
 * Git, sed, zip

-Works on Linux, and should also work on Mac or Windows (Cygwin or Mysys command line)
+Works on Linux and Windows (Git bash).
+It should also work on Mac or Windows (Cygwin or Mysys command line) but I did not test it yet.

 Installation
 --------------------------------